karoldziadkowiec/FootballOffensivenessAnalyzer/README.md

 ![6](github-img/6.png)

-- The average number of shots per match (*Średnia liczba strzałów na mecz*)
+- Average number of shots per match (*Średnia liczba strzałów na mecz*)
   - mala - represents the small number of shots per match and is described by a trapezoidal function, which has a membership equal to 1 in the range from 0 to 6, and then decreases to 0 in the interval from 6 to 10, outside this range is 0.
   - srednia - represents the average number of shots per match and is described by a triangular function, whose membership reaches a maximum at 14, and decreases in the directions of 9 and 20.
   - duza - represents a large number of shots per match and is described by a trapezoidal function, which starts increasing at 14, reaches a maximum between 20 and 30, and remains equal to 1 until the end of the 30 range.